Yusuprozimemet/DailyWord/README.md

 3. **Save, Edit, or Download**: Use the buttons to save the word, edit it, or download it for offline use.
 4. **Receive Daily Reminders**: You will receive two notifications a day to remind you to review new words.

-## Technologies Used:
-- HTML
-- CSS
-- JavaScript

 ## Installation Instructions:
 1. Download or clone this repository.